ControlSystemStudio/phoebus/app/save-and-restore/app/doc/index.rst

 * Delete - delete selected items.
 * Compare Snapshots - compare a snapshot in view to the selected.
 * Add Golden Tag - tag a snapshot as "golden".
-* Tags with comment - add/delete tag on a snapshot or composite snapshot.
+* Tags - add/delete tag on a snapshot or composite snapshot.
 * Copy unique id to clipboard - put a nodes unique string id on the clipboard.
 * Import ... from CSV - import configuration or configuration from CSV file.
 * Export ... to CSV - export configuration or snapshot to CSV file.